 Automatic scoring is an option which can be enabled for a question where students can select multiple answers.
 The option allows you to select which answers are correct, instead of providing scores per answer alternative.
 The score for the student is calculated based on the fraction of correct options selected and the fraction of incorrect options selected.
-The automatic scoring option can only be applied to the following question types:
+However, if partial scoring is disabled, it is only possible to award the minimum or the maximum amount of points.

 - Match question